-The Go Fish card game is for 2 to 6 players but plays best with 3 to 6.
+The Go Fish card game is for two to six players but plays best with three to six.

 Standard 52-card deck.

 Five cards are dealt to each player if three to six players are involved.
 With only two players, seven cards are dealt to each.